 - two (2) letters of recommendation from MMA faculty members and/or administrators; *

 - a letter of recommendation from a recent employer; *

 - an official transcript from each school attended since last enrolled at MMA;

-- documentation from the MMA’s Business office stating that you are in satisfactory financial standing with the college.
+- confirmation from MMA’s Business office that you are in satisfactory financial standing with the Academy.

 NOTE: Disciplinary dismissals may need to provide additional documentation as outlined in their dismissal letter.

 Director of Admissions and Enrollment Management